gabes135/gabes135.github.io/_posts/2025-08-01-win_projector.md

 ---

 Predicting the result of a matchup in any sport is a challenge.
 Sportsbooks use sophisticated models trained on large quantities of historic data that are frequently updated in real time information like consider injury reports and market behavior.
-But setting a moneyline or point spread essentially boils down to a data science problem, and with [access to nearly 30 years of NBA data](/shot_chart/), one that I can try to tackle.
+But setting a money line or point spread essentially boils down to a data science problem, and with [access to nearly 30 years of NBA data](/shot_chart/), one that I can try to tackle.

-The goal of this project is to explore the ability of different ML models to predict the outcome of NBA game based solely on data from each teams games played before the matchup.
+The goal of this project is to explore the ability of different ML models to predict the outcome of NBA game based solely on data from each team’s games played before the matchup.
 I'll explore various aspects of feature engineering, compare models of varying complexity, and attempt to distill the key factors that can swing a matchup.
 But before we start, we must establish baselines to compare our models against.

+## Some Notes About the Dataset
+* Each season from contains $$\left(82 \times 30\right)/2$$ ~ 1,200 matchups, which are stored are as ~2,400 total games (one row for each team in each game).
+* There are 28 total seasons in the dataset, spanning 1997-98 to 2024-25.
+Of these 28, I have omitted four:
+  * The two lockout seasons, 1998-99 and 2011-12
+  * The two seasons most affected by COVID, 2019-20 and 2020-21

 ## Bayes Rate
 After defining a ML task, one must determine the best possible performance they should expect to achieve with their model.
-This expert level performance is what is called the *Bayes rate* in the context of Bayesian statistics, and can be thought of as the inherent uncertainty baked into the problem.
-For the task of predicting NBA matchups, a sportsbook's moneyline can act as the expert's prediction --- their models are sure to be stronger than ours, so they should provide a good benchmark.
+This expert level performance is what is called the *Bayes rate* in the context of Bayesian statistics and can be thought of as the inherent uncertainty baked into the problem.
+For the task of predicting NBA matchups, a sportsbook's money line can act as the expert's prediction --- their models are sure to be stronger than ours, so they should provide a good benchmark.

 Historic betting data is more difficult to scrape from the web than the stats provided by stats.nba.com.
 Many of site that host this data keep it behind paywalls, and the open data that is available is not exhaustive.
-Thankfully, a kind patron of one of these subscription based sites [published](https://www.reddit.com/r/sportsbook/comments/rslmm3/database_of_nba_spreadsovers_and_almost_all_box/) their betting history data on Kaggle, for public use.
-I'm not sure the exact source, but doesn't seem to be much variation in matchup favorites amongst the different sportsbook.
+Thankfully, a kind patron of one of these subscription-based sites [published](https://www.reddit.com/r/sportsbook/comments/rslmm3/database_of_nba_spreadsovers_and_almost_all_box/) their betting history data on Kaggle for public use.
 It was stored in a single, flat CSV, and didn't contain many of the columns used as primary keys in my SQL database, but after some wrangling and cleaning, I was able to insert this dataset into my database for use in this project.

 Since the 2007-08 season, the earliest the betting history dataset going back to, the team favored by the sportsbooks (i.e. the team with a negative spread) has won **68.7%** of games.
 This defines our Bayes rate --- if my model can predict wins with an accuracy above 68.7%, I will deem this project a success.
 A confusion matrix provides a nice visual for how the sportsbooks' predictions perform for each class (wins and losses).